What are the qualities you value in a best friend? Who is your best friend? Do you have a best friend?

 Who is your best friend?

 If, for whatever reason, my attitude towards him shifts and I don’t guard my heart, I can begin to despise him for his way of doing things.
 I might get upset that he can’t pull away faster or answer me when I want to be answered.
 Then, that familiarity I have with him, instead of being a positive thing, has turned into something negative.
-As my husband and as my fellow believer, I need to honor the person God has made him to be and allow room for him to be himself, just as he honors me as his wife and fellow believer.
+As my husband and fellow believer, I need to honor the person God has made him to be and allow room for him to be himself, just as he honors me as his wife and fellow believer.

 Honoring others is a priority in all our relationships here on earth.
-However, even more important than prioritizing our earthly relationships, is prioritizing our relationship with the Lord
+However, even more important than prioritizing our earthly relationships is prioritizing our relationship with the Lord.

 “Let me go over with you again exactly what goes on in the Lord’s Supper and why it is so centrally important.
 I received my instructions from the Master himself and passed them on to you.
 The Master, Jesus, on the night of his betrayal, took bread.
 Having given thanks, he broke it and said, ‘This is my body, broken for you.
 Do this to remember me.’
 After supper, he did the same thing with the cup: ‘This cup is my blood, my new covenant with you.
 Each time you drink this cup, remember me.’
 What you must solemnly realize is that every time you eat this bread and every time you drink this cup, you reenact in your words and actions the death of the Master.
 You will be drawn back to this meal again and again until the master returns.
 You must never let familiarity breed contempt.”
+1 Corinthians 11:23–26 MSG

 Familiarity without honor leads to contempt

 If we don’t watch ourselves in our relationship with the Lord, we could easily fall into the same trap as the Corinthians in the verses above.
 Things had taken a drastic downward turn in the Corinthian church.
 They had turned the Lord’s Supper and church life into a competition.
-Criticism and divisiveness filled the air, and the Apostle Paul felt stepping in and bringing correction was necessary.
+Criticism and divisiveness filled the air, and the Apostle Paul felt that stepping in and bringing correction was necessary.

 Familiarity – Honor = Contempt